Ross Brown (rugby union): Career

 Ross Brown, one of the finest backs produced by Taranaki where he was always affectionately known as "Pascoe," ended his long, illustrious career, both for his province and the All Blacks, as something of a paradox.
 Brown's career which embraced 207 first class games, and well in excess of 100 for Taranaki, came in two distinct stages.

 In the first, between 1955 and 1962, either first five-eighth or in the midfield at either centre or second five, he was a regular All Black selection.
 Yet then he was frequently criticised for being too much of a runner and not possessing a good enough kicking game.

 In his second phase, from 1963 until he retired four or five years later, he was criticised, but this time, much to the bemusement of the genial Brown himself, he was constantly under attack for what was seen as excessive use of the boot.

 This undoubtedly stemmed from the leading role he had as the captain and first five in the Taranaki side which held the Ranfurly Shield between 1963–65.
 Brown was a potent weapon for Taranaki with his suddenly found talent for dropped goals.
 He landed 10 alone in the 1964 season, including three in a shield defence against North Auckland.

 That Brown should be regarded as primarily a kicker was ironic, particularly for the man himself.
 As a youngster he had always been a runner and even in his latter years would have loved to have been seen more as an attacker.
 Rather than being remembered as a marksman dropkicker Brown got more pleasure from the fact he scored 70-odd tries in his first class career and created many others.

 In the mid 1960s Brown was regarded by his Taranaki coach and close friend, John Stewart, as being at the top of his game.
 Yet because he was now perceived as being only a kicker he found himself left out of All Black sides and being judged as not fitting the 15-man game being advocated by the then coach, Fred Allen.

-Brown, however, had had the satisfaction of a rewarding career and a lengthy stint as an All Black, especially in the mid to late 1950s.
+Brown, however, had the satisfaction of a rewarding career and a lengthy stint as an All Black, especially in the mid to late 1950s.

 Brown had an excellent rugby pedigree, being the son of Handley, a three quarter in the famous 1924-25 Invincibles, and was the nephew of Henry, also an All Black three quarter on the 1935-36 tour of Britain.